Quevidia/CommandLineArgumentsHandler/README.md

 String - "A specified flag is missing its value."

-List<dynamic> - AllArguments
+List of dynamic type - AllArguments

-Wait, why does it "List<dynamic>" and not "List<WhateverType>"?
+Wait, why does it list of dynamic type and not some other object type?
 Well, the list actually can contain both lists of string type or just simply a string.
 Raw arguments will be placed into the list as a string, while arguments with specified flags will be a List of string type.
 The first argument of this sub-list will be the flag specified WITHOUT the dash at the start, while the second argument of this sub-list will be value of the argument specified.

 Leave a comment if you have any suggestions, and have fun!